 A lot of restaurants and recipes add curry powder to the fried rice.
 That street vendor in Bangkok didn't and nor does Vatcharin Bhumichitr.
 So, I don't either.
 Curry powder is quite strong and has an overpowering taste that masks the beautiful taste of pineapple and prawns.
 You want that smokiness of fried rice to come through along with just enough heat and warmth.
 I remedy this with a touch of ground turmeric.
 You can leave the turmeric out but ever since I started adding it to my pineapple fried rice, I found that it looked amazing!

+I love using the concept of a wok clock for all my stir-fries.
+A wok clock is laying out your prepped ingredients in individual bowls along an imaginary clock starting at 12 o'clock with the ingredient that will go into the wok first and continuing in a clockwise direction.
 Make sure you are using a large wok that has enough room to toss and turn 4 cups of cooked rice and 2 cups of other ingredients.
 My wok is about 35cm in diameter and has a bit of a flat base for my induction cooktop (yes, it is possible to get smoky charred stir-fries on induction).
 Adam Liaw has a great short video guide on how to choose the best wok for home cooking.
-As always, get your wok clock ready, starting at 12 o clock and going clockwise in the order in which ingredients will go in your pan.
+As always, get your wok clock ready, starting at 12 o clock (oil) and going clockwise in the order in which ingredients will go in your pan.